vialab/SMT/README.txt

 Project Website: http://vialab.science.uoit.ca/portfolio/smt-toolkit

-SMT (Simple MultiTouch Toolkit) is a project to support the learning of HCI concepts.
+SMT (Simple Multi-Touch Toolkit) is a project to support the learning of HCI concepts.
 It provides an easy to use library for processing sketches to handle touch input and associated matrix and drawing functions, to allow quick development of the desired application.

 SMT supports multiple input sources for Touch events: SmartSDK, Windows Touch (requires http://www.microsoft.com/en-au/download/details.aspx?id=30679), TUIO, Mouse Emulation, Android, and Leap Motion.